Getting the jump on holiday lighting

 Use quality products

 According to Blake Smith, president and co-founder of Lubbock, Texas-based franchise operation, Christmas D?r, ?Using cheap lights is the most expensive thing you?ll do in your business.?
 Nothing erodes profits faster than installations that require repeated service calls.
 Good quality lights will hold up to the weather and support continued use year after year.
+Especially when it comes to miniature lights, examine the sockets and choose lights that offer a tight fit, to prevent lamps falling out when the wind blows.

 Consider the options